-MADRID — Spanish fashion retailer Inditex, which owns Zara stores, says its net profit fell by 7.3 percent in the first quarter as a strong euro dented earnings in other currencies.
+MADRID — Spanish fashion retailer Inditex, which owns Zara stores, says net profit fell by 2.4 percent in the first half of 2014 despite robust sales, mainly due to the impact of a strong euro.

-The company said Wednesday that profit for February to April was 406 million euros ($550 million) compared with 438 million euros for the same period last year.
-It was the company's first fall for the quarter since 2009.
-The fall came despite a 4 percent rise in sales to 3.75 billion euros.
+The company said Wednesday that profit for February to July was 928 million euros ($1.2 billion) compared with 951 million euros for the same period in 2013.

-Inditex said it opened 53 new stores during the period, taking its total around the world to 6,393.
+Inditex says it opened 129 new stores during the period, boosting its global store count to 6,460.

 Founded in 1975 by Amancio Ortega, Inditex operates eight brands including Massimo Dutti, Bershka and Oysho.

 Inditex's shares were down 1.7 percent in morning trading in Madrid while the main Spanish index was up 0.3 percent.